fzuellich/offline-wiktionary/README.md

 ### MediaWiki Grammar

 Part of the project implements a PEG-based parser to convert MediaWiki markup to tokens that are then used to style the page content in the app.
-Belows is the implemented grammar:
+Belows is the implemented grammar that supports only a tiny subset:

 ```text
 Markup              <- Headline / TextContent